tinganho/csm-spec/README.md

 }
 ```

-If I later decides in an another file to only use mothed `test3()`.
+If I later decides in an another file to only use method `test3()`.
 Then, method `test2()` will not be compiled.
 Assuming that only two files are used through out your application.

 ```javascript
 import slim from 'Slim';